- Selection condition

 |hViewDefault||Default creation mode of view|

-If several items are specified, the duplicates are eliminated according to the composite key of the specified sort items.
+If several items are specified, the duplicates are deleted according to the composition of the specified sort items.

 If the hViewDistinct